Is It Possible to Play Games on Your Phone Although Flying?

 ✔ Silence notifications—because Aunt Karen can wait!

-Observational Humor: The Realities of In-Flight Gaming
+When we really look for our Awareness: The Realities of In-Flight Gaming

-Picture this: You’ve just hit a high score on Candy Crush when a baby two rows back starts a solo aria, louder than your headphones can handle.
+How about if one day you are: You’ve just hit a high score on Candy Crush when a baby two rows back starts a solo aria, louder than your headphones can handle.
 Oh, the joys of public transport!

-Self-Deprecating Humor: The Amateur Traveler’s Gaming Snafu
+Self-Deprecating Awareness: The Amateur Traveler’s Gaming Snafu

-Situational Comedy: Airplane Announcements vs. Game Alerts
+Contextual Voyage: Airplane Announcements contra.
+Game Alerts

-Reflecting on the Evolution of In-Flight Entertainment
+Reflecting on the Rapid growth of In-Flight Entertainment